department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-dslogon-0" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>A <strong>DS Logon</strong> account is a U.S. government-owned secure ID that gives you a single username and password to sign in to many different VA and Department of Defense (DoD) websites and apps.
 These include Vets.gov and other sites you can use to manage your benefits and services, like eBenefits, the TRICARE&reg; patient portal, and milconnect.</p>
                         <p>With a basic <strong>DS Logon</strong> account, you can access some features of these sites.
-But you'll need a premium account to view your personal information in VA and DoD systems or to use any apps that connect to your VA health record.
+But you'll need a premium account to view your personal information in VA and DoD systems or to use any apps that connect to your VA health record.</p>
                         <p>With a premium account, you can do things like:</p>
                         <ul>
                           <li>View your medical test results and other personal information from your VA health record</li>